AstreaTSS/enhanced-discord.py/docs/custom_features.rst

 Custom Features
 ---------------
 Here are the custom features listed that have been added to enhanced-dpy.
-You can refer o the changelog to see in what version they were added!
+You can refer to the changelog to see in what version they were added!

 - **Documentation URL:** https://enhanced-dpy.readthedocs.io/en/latest/index.html
 - Added ``Guild.bots`` / ``Guild.humans``